Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

 - **Wrong format** — the `[signer.local.loader] format` must match the actual keystore layout.
 See the [Signer configuration](./configuration.md#local-signer) for supported formats and their expected file structures.
 - **Wrong path** — `keys_path` and `secrets_path` are relative to the container's filesystem, not the host.
 In Docker, these are volume-mounted from the host; verify the mount paths match what the loader expects.
 - **Permission denied** — the signer process runs as a non-root user inside the container.
-Ensure keys and secrets are world-readable (`chmod 644` for files, `755` for directories) or owned by the container's user.
+Ensure the mounted keys and secrets are readable by the container user.
 - **Proxy store path missing** — if `[signer.local.store]` is configured, the proxy directory must exist and be writable.
 The signer will fail to start if it cannot create proxy key files.
 - **Remote signer unavailable** — for Web3Signer or Dirk, the signer must be reachable at startup.
 A timeout or connection error during the initial handshake will cause the signer to exit.